NDAX Canadian Cryptocurrency Exchange – 2022 Review

 It’s difficult to give a complete review of a cryptocurrency exchange that is in its infancy.
 However, NDAX looks like a good addition to the cryptocurrency exchange market if you’re a resident of Canada.
 It’s built a platform on impressive security and regulatory ideas, and its approach to customer service is unique and interesting.

 With attention to both novice and advanced traders, NDAX places itself at the front of Canadian exchanges.
-It offers a nice spread of matched trading pairs and the largest portfolio of regulated cryptocurrencies in Canada, so customers interested in getting involved should keep an eye on this option.
+It offers a nice spread of matched trading pairs, low fees, and the largest portfolio of regulated cryptocurrencies in Canada, so customers interested in getting involved should keep an eye on this option.

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.